Clement-LVD/codexplor/README.md

 🧰🔧🔨 UNDER CONSTRUCTION 🧰🔧🔨

-`codexplor` offers R functions for explore and monitor a programming project : simply indicate your project(s) path(s) and get immediate insights with text-mining metrics, network analysis & dataviz’.
+`codexplor` offers R functions for explore and monitor a programming project : get immediate insights on a programming project with text-mining metrics, network analysis & dataviz’.
 Get rid of complexity with a broader perspective on the project !

 ## Installation